 Another advantage of upside-down motorcycle forks is in strength.
 I’ve read varying accounts of this, but the most convincing one is this: when you’re braking, the wheel pushes backwards and the motorcycle has inertia pushing it forwards.
 The motorcycle is much heavier than the wheel.
 It makes sense to have the strongest joints (i.e. those on the bits the fork tube goes into) connected to the motorcycle.

 The disadvantage of upside-down motorcycle forks is that a) they’re trickier to service and often have more internal complexity, not all of which is user-serviceable, and b) if you blow a seal (as I have done), oil can leak out onto your brakes, wheel, and road, which are all bad news.

 What does motorcycle fork oil do?

-A motorcycle fork’s oil’s job is to make the motorcycle stop bouncing around after the spring compresses then rebounds.
+The job of motorcycle fork oil is to make the motorcycle stop bouncing around after the spring compresses then rebounds.

 Fork oil (and the internals of the fork) plays the role of the shock absorber in a car.
 It’s just that in a motorcycle, the spring and shock are usually built into one unit.

 The most important part of the suspension is the spring.
 When you go over bumps or potholes, or when you accelerate and decelerate, the wheel moves up and down by compressing or extending the spring.

 The problem is, the spring retains a lot of energy.
 After the bump, if there was nothing to stop it, it would keep bouncing up and down.
 You might have experienced this if you’ve ever ridden (or just seen) an old car with a blown shock absorber.